pnedev/comparePlus/README.md

 ** IMPORTANT NOTE: **
 ** This GitHub project is also the home of the latest [source](https://github.com/pnedev/comparePlus/tree/Compare_v2) and [releases](https://github.com/pnedev/comparePlus/releases) of Compare-plugin for Notepad++.
 ComparePlus is its highly advanced successor and is meant to be its replacement so Compare-plugin will no longer be supported (at least by me) **

-To install Compare-plugin you can either use the Notepad++ PluginAdmin dialog that will it automatically or you can do it manually as described in the following steps based on your Notepad++ version:
+To install Compare-plugin you can either use the Notepad++ PluginAdmin dialog that will do it automatically or you can do it manually as described in the following steps based on your Notepad++ version:

 v7.6.3 and above: